brendanjgreene/stream1Project/README.md

     + We use **npm** to help manage dependencies in our application.
 - [bower](https://bower.io/)
     + **Bower** is used to manage the installation of libraries and frameworks

+## Features

+### Existing Features
+- Subscribe to newsletter
+- Log in
+- log Out
+- Gig Request
+- See upcoming gigs
+- preview tracks and videos
+- download free tracks
+- links to amazon and itunes for purchasing
+- social links to Facebook, Vimeo, YouTube and Twitter
+- menu collapse as a directive
+- bootstrap tab
+- alert boxes in bootsrap style

 ## Contributing